mirkosignorelli/csv/README.md

 - simulations contains the code used for the simulations in Section 4 of the manuscript;

-- data analysis contains the code used in the data analyses presented in Section 5.
+- applications contains the code used in the example applications presented in Section 5.